 Dynamic adaptation of real-time code.
 As both E and S code are interpreted, we can dynamically optimize, patch, and upgrade them.
 A dynamic change in E code modifies the reactivity of a system and can be used, for example, to switch between different modes or contingencies of an embedded controller [9].
 Similarly, a dynamic change in S code can be used to optimize or adapt the scheduling scheme without bringing down the system.
-This permits, in particular, adjustments in the event of hardware failures and thus provides a basis for achieving fault-tolerance without compromising the platform-independent reactivity specification -the E code- of a real-time application.
+This permits, in particular, adjustments in the event of hardware failures and thus provides a basis for achieving fault-tolerance without compromising the platform-independent reactivity specification-the E code-of a real-time application.

 The real-time microkernel architecture we introduce here provides programmable timing and scheduling services.
-In this sense, our work relates to other work on microkernels, which typically provide basic thread and interprocess communication services [16, 1, 18, 2].
+In this sense, our work relates to other work on microkernels, which typically provide basic thread and interprocess communication services [16, 1, 19, 2].
 System services implemented on top of a microkernel have already been shown to perform well, e.g., in [7].
 We demonstrate here that high performance is also possible using an even more flexible, programmable microkernel.

 The paper is organized as follows.
 In Section 2, we briefly review the E machine.
-In Section 3, we introduce the complementary S machine, and in Section 4, we define the combined E and S machines.
-Section 5 describes our implementation of the programmable microkernel on the Strong-ARM, and Section 6 tabulates our overhead measurements for many different scenarios.
-Some of the benefits of this way of architecting a real-time kernel are discussed in the final Section 7.
+In Section 3, we introduce the complementary S machine, in Section 4, we define the combined E and S machines, and in Section 5, we present some of the benefits of this way of architecting a real-time kernel.
+Section 6 describes our implementation of the programmable microkernel on the StrongARM, and Section 7 evaluates our overhead measurements for many different scenarios.
+The final Section 8 presents related works.